POM: Prescription only medicine

 Limited information on comparison of nifedipine with other antihypertensives is available for both acute hypertension and long-term hypertension with different formulations in different dosages.
 Antihypertensive effects of nifedipine have been demonstrated but dose recommendations, long term safety and effect on cardiovascular outcome remain unestablished.
 Paediatric dosing forms are lacking.

 Nidef / Nifedipine Prolonged Release Tablets are formulated to provide nifedipine at an approximately constant rate over 24 hours.
-Nidef / Nifedipine Prolonged Release Tablets are appropriate for once-a-day administration.
+Nifedipine is released from the tablet at a zero-order rate by a membrane-controlled, osmotic push-pull process.
+The pharmacokinetic profile of this formulation is characterized by low peak-trough fluctuation.
+0-24 hour plasma concentration versus time profiles at steady state are plateau-like, rendering the Nidef / Nifedipine Prolonged Release Tablets appropriate for once-a-day administration.

 The delivery rate is independent of gastrointestinal pH or motility.
 Upon swallowing, the biologically inert components of the tablet remain intact during gastrointestinal transit and are eliminated in the faeces as an insoluble shell.